cristinacolpos/PELA-blocks/README.md

 Use either the [PELA Calibration Bar](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks-render/blob/master/PELA-calibration.stl) or [PELA Calibration Block Set](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks-render/blob/master/PELA-calibration-set.stl) to find the right settings for your printer setup.

 **TL;DR** *: To get a nice snap fit, print `PELA-calibration.stl` and test the fit with commercial LEGO.
-Type the best `top_tweak` and `bottom_tweak` into [`print-parameters.scad`](print-parameters.scad).
+Type the best `top_tweak` and `bottom_tweak` into [`print-style.scad`](print-style.scad).
 Now open any model in OpenSCAD, press `F6` then `Export as STL`.*

 ### Calibration Instructions

 Your printer, slicer settings, and plastic effect the precise fit.
 To correct for this, we adjust the models slightly for your printing process.
 Calibration is a one time process for each material.
-It is as simple as fitting two blocks together and editing a text file, [`print-parameters.scad`](print-parameters.scad) to indicate which test block fits best.
+It is as simple as fitting two blocks together and editing a text file, [`print-style.scad`](print-style.scad) to indicate which test block fits best.

-Before you print the calibration bar, be sure to set the `flexible_material` and `large_nozzle` settings in [`print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/print-parameters.scad).
+Before you print the calibration bar, be sure to set the `flexible_material` and `large_nozzle` settings in [`print-style.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/print-style.scad).

 After you print the clibration bar, you update three settings to get a tight fit: `top_tweak`, `bottom_tweak` and `axle_hole_tweak`.
 These can be read from the side of the calibration bar.

 1. Print the Calibration Bar and test fit the top knobs and bottom sockets against commercial LEGO.
-Put the `top_tweak` (on the side, near the top) and `bottom_tweak` (on the side, near the bottom) values that you can read from the side of the bar into `print-parameters.scad`.
+Put the `top_tweak` (on the side, near the top) and `bottom_tweak` (on the side, near the bottom) values that you can read from the side of the bar into `print-style.scad`.
 1. Use OpenSCAD to generate a new 2x2x1 `PELA Block` in OpenSCAD using these new settings, press `F6` to render, and `Export` as `.STL`.
 Windows command line scripts are provided: `.\block.ps1 2 2 1` or `.\technic-block.ps1 2 2 1`
 1. Confirm a good fit with both commercial blocks and other PELA Blocks.
 1. If you find you also need to adjust the technic connector hole size, print the Calibration Block Set. `axle_hole_tweak` numbers change along with `top_tweak` numbers.